flexiblepower/fpai-documentation/SettingUpYourIDE.md

 It might take some time to download these additional files.
 When these task are done you should also have a `cnf.shared` directory in your repository.

 ## Starting Eclipse
 Now it is time to start Eclipes.
 The first thing Eclipse asks is the location of your workspace.
 For the EF-Pi, each repository is also a workspace.
-So select the directory you just checked out (`C:\Code\EF-Pi\EF-Pi-examples`).
+So select the directory you just checked out (`C:\Code\EF-Pi\fpai-examples`).

 When you start Eclipse for the first time it will show you the Welcome page.
 You can close it.